 Discover Hong Kong

 Air New Zealand offers daily non-stop flights from Auckland to Hong Kong.
 Domestic connections are available from Air New Zealand serviced airports.
-On all flights to and from Hong Kong you have a choice of economy, economy Skycouch™, premium economy and business premier™.
+On flights to Hong Kong, you have a choice of Economy, Economy Skycouch™, Premium Economy and Business Premier™.
 The flight time between Hong Kong and Auckland is around 11 hours.
-For the most up-to-date flight schedule, please use the 'book your trip' functionality.
+To see the most up-to-date flight schedule, please use our 'book now' button.

 A quick guide to Hong Kong attractions and sightseeing